psmits/psmits/content/home/about.md

 # Biography

-I am a Data Science Fellow at Insight Data Science in Seattle.
+I am a Data Scientist at Amazon in their Advertising division.
+I work for an internal facing team where I develop multilevel Bayesian models for understanding how user's can improve advertisement campaign setup.
+I primarily work with longitudinal and survival/time-to-event data, with a particular focus on discrete/count outcomes.

 My training is in paleobiology and macroevolutionary biology.
 My previous work focused on analyzing macroevolutionary and macroecological patterns in the fossil record.
 Particular phenomena of interest included trait-dependent extinction, dynamics of functional diversity of species pools, and Bayesian approaches to modeling evolutionary and ecological data.
 My research has spanned a wide variety of taxa from mammals to crocodilians to forams, though my PhD focused on Cenozoic mammals and Paleozoic brachiopods.
 A common across my work is a continued use of modern statistics and data science tools such as [Stan](http://mc-stan.org/) and [R](https://cran.r-project.org/).